|

 America...."

-connected with her occult training in Tibet, and due to her being sent out alone into the
+her occult training in Tibet, and due to her being sent out alone into the world to

-world to gradually prepare the way for others.
-After nearly a century of fruitless
+gradually prepare the way for others.
+After nearly a century of fruitless search,

-search, our chiefs had to avail themselves of the only opportunity to send out a
+our chiefs had to avail themselves of the only opportunity to send out a European body.

 ______________________________

-with her Masters, stating that they were new "messengers" conveying further
+claimed contact with her Masters, stating that they were new "messengers"

-subjected.
-There is hardly a medium who has not claimed to have seen them."
+Masters have been subjected.
+There is hardly a medium who has not claimed to have seen

-notions" about Theosophy that were distorting the original teachings that
+"erroneous notions" about Theosophy that were distorting the original

 Anna Kennedy Winner has graphically described the situation:

-who has no trustworthy guide may easily lose himself in a morass of superstition and
+and the student who has no trustworthy guide may easily lose himself in a morass of

-pseudo-occultism. . . .
-Many pseudo-occult organizations utilize the ideas obtained from
+superstition and pseudo-occultism. . . .
+Many pseudo-occult organizations utilize the

-versions disfigured to suit the prejudices and tastes of men in general."
+and distorted versions disfigured to suit the prejudices and tastes of men in

 For more background on the above, see: